Salary Employees - Maternity, Paternity, and Parental Leave

 Up to 17 consecutive weeks of unpaid leave is offered to a physician who is

 pregnant and intends to take leave during and following the birth of their

 child.
 The mother is entitled to Employment Insurance (EI) during that leave.
-Full-time physicians will receive 10 paid days of leave during the Employment Insurance waiting period.
+Full-time physicians will receive one paid week of leave during the Employment Insurance waiting period.